emdadulsadik/Thesis/README.md

 Because we configured the pvc-server with `autoindex on;` (directory listing), we should see a list of files in the PVC's root directory.
 Click on the link corresponding to the file: `benchmark_plot.png`.
-The image should display directly in your browser.
+The image should display directly in our browser.
-If you encounter any issues with the plot access, ensure the benchmark ran successfully and the file was written to the mounted PVC path (`/usr/share/nginx/html`).
+If we encounter any issues with the plot access, ensure the benchmark ran successfully and the file was written to the mounted PVC path (`/usr/share/nginx/html`).